Sunday, November 16, 2014

 Beetee finally manages to break into the Capitol's broadcasts and they interrupt President Snow's broadcast which also shows a more distraught Peeta.
 Despite his condition, Peeta tells District 13 they will be dead by morning - an indirect warning that they are about to be bombed.
 Haymitch understands and along with Katniss they inform Coin who orders everyone evacuated to the lowest levels of the bunkers.
 Katniss begins to realize that Snow is using Peeta not to extract information he doesn't have but to weaken Katniss and break her emotionally.

 After the bombing, they learn that the first ten levels have been totally destroyed but Coin wants them to produce some propos to show that the district is fine and the Mockingjay has survived.
 Katniss finds it difficult to make the film because she knows everything she says will be taken out on Peeta.
-After she breaks down and awakes, Haymitch tells her that a team of seven people are going into the Capitol to retrieve Peeta.
-That team includes Gale who successfully bring back Johanna Mason, Annie who is Finnick's love and Peeta.
+After she breaks down and awakes, Haymitch tells her that a team of seven people, including Gale, are going into the Capitol to retrieve Peeta.
+The team successfully rescues Johanna Mason, Annie who is Finnick's love, and Peeta.
 But when Katniss attempts to embrace him, Peeta brutally attacks her, attempting to strangle her.

-When she awakes, Katniss learns that Peeta has been subjected to a torture called "hijacking" which is a kind of fear conditioning that uses tracker jacker venom.
+When she awakes, Katniss learns that Peeta has been subjected to a torture called "hijacking" which is a type of fear conditioning that uses tracker jacker venom.
 Peeta's memories of Katniss have been altered and saved so that he sees her as life-threatening.
 Katniss is sickened by the fact that someone could make Peeta forget that he loves her.
+She is told that Peeta has been turned into a weapon and that it will take time to deprogram him.

 Meanwhile Gale and Beetee are working on adapting Gale's traps so they can be used against humans in the assault on the Capitol.
-They try working on Peeta but all attempts to help him seem to not work - he is angry and hateful towards any mention of Katniss.
+Efforts to deprogram Peeta seem useless - he is angry and hateful towards any mention of Katniss.
 Katniss believes her sister is wrong, that Peeta is irretrievable and she decides she wants to go to the Capitol with one mission - to kill Snow and end the war.
 However, Plutarch tells Katniss that they must secure all the districts and District 2 is the only one remaining.
-He agrees to send her to 2 with a team to help the rebels crack the Capitol's military base in a mountain nicknamed "the Nut".
+He agrees to send her to District 2 with a team to help the rebels crack the Capitol's military base in a mountain nicknamed "the Nut".
 Katniss leaves believing Peeta is lost to her and her only remaining choice is to die killing Snow.
+What she doesn't yet know is that her enemy is not Snow but the very person she has been working with the end the war.

 Collins also explores the theme of ethics in war when the rebels are debating how best to crack "the Nut", the impenetrable military mountain fortress in District 2.
 Gale suggests there are two ways to disable the Nut; to trap people inside or flush them out.
-Gale wants to set off rock avalanches to block the entrances, trapping the soldiers inside along with most of the Capitol's airforce.
+Gale wants to set off rock avalanches to block the entrances, trapping the soldiers inside along with most of the Capitol's air force.
 Boggs indicates that this risks killing everyone in the mountain but Gale makes it clear he has no intention of saving anyone.
 He wants to seal not only the entrances but the train tunnel to the square in District 2.
 The planning group argues about the morality of killing everyone.
 Some want to offer the workers a chance to surrender, others like Gale suggest that they will never be able to trust them again.
 Katniss however, frames the situation in terms that Gale can relate to - a coal mining accident.
-Katniss realizes that while Gale used to talk like this back in 12 he is now in a position to act on his words.
-She argues that the people in the Nut may not have had a choice to be there and that their own people, who are spies are also in the mountain.
-It may very well be that this exchange is what ultimately breaks Gale and Katniss apart.
-The war has hardened Gale, but in Katniss she learned to find mercy and to make peace.
-This is seen later on when she confronts the man from the Nut in the square and tries to talk him and the rebels out of killing one another.
+Katniss realizes that while Gale used to talk like this back in District 12, he is now in a position to act on his words.
+"Back in the old days, when we were nothing more than a couple of kids hunting outside of 12, Gale said things like this and worse.
+But then they were just words.
+Here, put into practice, they become deeds that can never ben reversed."
+She argues that the people in the Nut may not have had a choice to be there and that their own people, who are spies, are also in the mountain.
+When Gale states that were he a spy in the mountain he would gladly sacrifice himself, Katniss believes "...it's a coldhearted decision to make for other people and those who love them."
+This exchange not only demonstrates the trauma the war has had on Gale but it also offers readers to consider the concept of "just war doctrine".
+Waging "just war" has as one of its tenets, that war should be waged defensively in a way that doesn't do more evil than what is being fought.
+In this case, entombing thousands of workers, some of whom may not have had to choice, along with military is a grave evil.
+Fortunately, Coin and the rebellion do not take the action Gale is offering and leave the train tunnel open for survivors to escape.
+It may very well be that this exchange is what ultimately breaks Gale and Katniss apart, although Gale has also come to the realization that Katniss has a bond with Peeta that he does not and can never share.

-Despite this, Collins ends her trilogy on a somewhat hopeful note.
-Katniss and Peeta have made a life together.
+Despite the incredibly tragic conclusion to the war, with almost everyone that Katniss loves, dead, Collins ends her trilogy on a somewhat hopeful note.
+There are no more Hunger Games.
+There are free elections and a democracy is built out of the ashes.
+And Katniss and Peeta, heal with time and make a life together.
 Peeta has given her "The promise that life can go on, no matter how bad our losses.
 That it can be good again."

 It is likely that the Hunger Games trilogy will become a classic in young adult literature and rightly so.
-Although filled with violence and controversy especially since it involves children who are forced to kill one another, these novels have much to say about the ethics of war, the effect of war on individuals and society and the theme of betrayal.
+Although filled with violence and controversy, especially since it involves children who are forced to kill one another, these novels have much to say about the ethics of war, the effect of war on individuals and society and the themes of betrayal and revenge.

 Book Details: